aaron-imani/aaron-imani.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey!
-I'm a Ph.D. student in Software Engineering at UC Irvine 🇺🇸, where I work with [Dr. Mohammad Moshirpour](https://www.linkedin.com/in/moshirpour) in the [SEPE Lab](https://moshirpour.com).
-My research dives into interpretable Large language models for code intelligence 🤖💭<i class="fa-sharp fa-solid fa-code"></i>.
-Before this, I earned my Master’s in Software Engineering at the University of Calgary 🇨🇦.
+I'm a Ph.D. student in Software Engineering at UC Irvine 🇺🇸, where I work with [Prof. Iftekhar Ahmed](https://www.linkedin.com/in/iftekharahmed1) in the [Stairs Lab](https://stairs.ics.uci.edu).
+My research dives into utilizing interpretability methods and Reinforcement learning to enhance Large Language Models for code intelligence 🤖💭<i class="fa-sharp fa-solid fa-code"></i>.
+Prior to this, I completed my Master’s in Software Engineering at the University of Calgary 🇨🇦.

 Curious about what I’ve been working on?
 Feel free to check out my CV using the button below!
 You can also find a list of my peer-reviewed publications [here](/publications).